d3b4g/leonids/_posts/Carrier.md

 Ticket tab:

-After going through the webpage.The ticket number 6 give us some information about VIP is having issues connecting by FTP to an important server in the 10.120.15.0/24 network, investigating...
+After going through the webpage.The ticket number 6 give us some information about VIP is having issues connecting to FTP to an important server in the 10.120.15.0/24 network, investigating...
 This might be important to us later !

 ![source-01](/img/Screenshot_2020-05-27_17-17-26.png){: .align-left}